MozillaFoundation/foundation.mozilla.org/README.md

 #### Generating vote statistics for Data Studio

 The `generate_pni_report` management task can run periodically to summarize vote totals for each product in the buyer's guide.
 Data is inserted or updated into the database specified By `PNI_STATS_DB_URL`.
+You must also have the `CORAL_TALK_SERVER_URL` and `CORAL_TALK_API_TOKEN` variables set.
+The API token must have admin rights in order to fetch comment totals.

 The database should have the following schema: